jcheminform/compound-registration-pipeline/README.md

 The workflow group **canSARchem.knar** should be imported in LOCAL Knime workspace to avoid setting the path for SDF Reader Nodes inside the Salt Strip metanode (3.
 Salt Strip Lists) that point to mounting point-relative URL.

+The workflow group contains two different pipelines:
+1. canSARchem - ChemAxon nodes for which a specific license is needed.
+2. canSARchem_RdKit - open-source version of the pipeline - All files written by this pipeline will be added in folders with _RDKit as a suffix (i.e. "Results_RDKit").

 **GENERAL MODE OF OPERATION OF THE PIPELINE:**